Unemployment not youth-only problem - Kwamina Asomaning

-Mr Kwamina Asomaning, Chief Executive Officer (CEO), Stanbic Bank Ghana, says unemployment should not be seen as a problem only for the youth.
+Chief Executive Officer (CEO) of Stanbic Bank Ghana, Kwamina Asomaning, has said unemployment should not be seen as a problem only for the youth.

 This is because it affected all regardless of age thus, seeing it as a youth-associated problem, only limited the interventions aimed at solving it.